We are on a mission to prevent avoidable blindness and sight loss.

 We are close to life-changing breakthroughs.

-This year grants were awarded for the following research areas:
+Grants were awarded for the following research areas in 2020:

 Identifying therapeutic targets for retinitis pigmentosa by defining photoreceptor cell death

 The inherited retinal dystrophies are a group of untreatable, monogenic eye diseases and the leading cause of visual loss in children and adults of working age.
 Mutations in over 100 genes cause the death of light-sensing photoreceptors, but the mechanism of cell death is poorly understood.

 Determining the final common pathway through which photoreceptors die could identify novel targets for therapy; a form of ‘imprecision medicine’ that could be applicable across several disease-causing alleles.

 Preliminary work carried out by our lab has identified that novel cell types, which enter the retina as photoreceptors, are degenerating, and may contribute to cell death.
 Further investigating this process, with a long-term goal of developing a novel therapeutic for the condition, forms the basis of this grant application.